transitive-bullshit/bittorrent-client/README.md

 If `torrentId` is specified, then the client will start with this torrent already added.
 `torrentId` can be any of the following:

-- info hash (hex string/Buffer)
+- info hash (as a hex string or Buffer)
-- magnet uri (string)
+- magnet uri (as a utf8 string)
-- path to .torrent file on filesystem, or http url (string)
-- buffer of .torrent file contents
+- .torrent file (as a Buffer)
 - parsed torrent object from [parse-torrent](https://www.npmjs.org/package/parse-torrent) module